Information and Guidelines for International Engineering Studies (IES) Certificate

 - Academic Courses in Engineering: A minimum of two term-long courses on-site during the study abroad experience.
 The courses must satisfy graduation requirements for specific courses in the student’s major department or program.

-- Work Experience / Internship: Equivalent of 1 term spent in engineering-related work in the overseas location.
+- Work Experience / Internship: Equivalent of one term spent in engineering-related work in an overseas location.
 A co-op rotation or an internship may be used to satisfy this requirement.

-NOTE: If the international experience is in an English speaking country, the first requirement is waived and the student must complete three of the remaining four requirements.
+NOTE: If the global experience is in an English-speaking country, the first requirement is waived, and the student must complete three of the remaining four requirements.
 The courses taken as part of requirements 1, 2 and 3 may be used to satisfy part of the student’s humanities and social science requirements as long as the courses are on the approved list of such courses for the Swanson School of Engineering and focus on the local culture of the country of interest.